-Westpac could suffer losses due to impairment of capitalised software, goodwill and other intangible assets that may adversely affect its business, operations and financial condition
+Westpac could suffer losses due to impairment of capitalised software, goodwill and other intangible assets that may adversely affect Westpac's business, operations or financial condition

 In certain circumstances Westpac may be exposed to a reduction in the value of intangible assets.
-As at 31 March 2017, Westpac carried goodwill principally related to its investments in Australia, other intangible assets principally relating to assets recognised on acquisition of subsidiaries and capitalised software balances.
+As at 31 March 2019, Westpac carried goodwill principally related to its investments in Australia, other intangible assets principally relating to assets recognised on acquisition of subsidiaries and capitalised software balances.

-Westpac is required to assess the recoverability of the goodwill balances on at least an annual basis or wherever an indicator of impairment exists.
-For this purpose Westpac uses a discounted cash flow calculation.
-Changes in the methodology or assumptions upon which the calculation is based, together with expected changes in future cash flows, could materially impact this assessment, resulting in the potential write-off of part or all of the goodwill balances.
+Westpac is required to assess the recoverability of the goodwill and other intangible asset balances on at least an annual basis or wherever an indicator of impairment exists.
+For this purpose, Westpac uses a discounted cash flow calculation.
+Changes in the methodology or assumptions upon which the calculation is based, together with expected changes in future cash flows, could materially impact this assessment, resulting in the potential write-off of part or all of the intangible assets.

-Capitalised software and other intangible assets are assessed for indicators of impairment at least annually or on indication of impairment.
 In the event that an asset is no longer in use, or its value has been reduced or that its estimated useful life has declined, an impairment will be recorded, adversely impacting the Westpac Group's financial condition.
 The estimates and assumptions used in assessing the useful life of an asset can be affected by a range of factors including changes in strategy and the rate of external changes in technology and regulatory requirements.